gesirdek/app-creator/README.md

 #### Support

-For the time being, this package supports Postgre database.
-MySQL model and schema is ready but never tested.
+For the time being, this package supports Postgre and MYSQL database.